Hunter200165/LPatternMatch/README.md

 # Why use (and why don't use) *this* instead of regex engines

 While regex (regular expression) engines are much more powerful than pattern matching engine, using latter gives you those pros:
-- The code of pattern matching engine is *much more* simpler and compact, it means that usually footprint of this enigne will be really small (190kB on Win64 using unicode strings);
+- The code of pattern matching engine is *much more* simpler and compact, it means that usually footprint of this enigne will be really small (190kB on Win64 using unicode strings/56kB on Win64 using non-Unicode strings with static ranges);
 - Pattern match is usually enough for tasks where regex is used, for example - URLs parsing, mask matching and so on.
 If you do not use complicated features from regex libraries - you might want to use simple pattern matching engine to avoid unnecessary size overhead;
 - Only one unit with no external dependencies;
 - Suitable if input data is not very big or patters are not extremely complex.